douglashill/DynamicButtonStack/README.md

 ## Requirements

-DynamicButtonStack has only been tested on iOS 13.4 but should work fine several versions back.
+DynamicButtonStack requires iOS 13.
+On older versions `UIButton` responds to `imageEdgeInsets` slightly differently in some cases.
 It has only been tested with Swift but should work with Objective-C apps too.
 The latest stable Xcode is expected.

 ## Installation